aleshaleksey/fansys23/races.md

 **Size change:** Change size to small or large.
 This comes with advantages and disadvantage.

-**Template points**: A template gains **4 template points**.
+**Template points**: A template gains **8 template points**.
 Template points may be spent in a packet, or one by one.

-One template point can gain:
+One template point:
+- Advantage on saves vs one B or C class conditions.
+  - A template may grant only 2 condition resistances or immunities per template level.
+- A single proficiency.
+  - A template can never grant more than 4 proficiencies per template level.
+- A permanent +1 to a single stat.
+  - A template may only grant +2 to the same stat ONCE per template level.
+- Speed increase to climb, walk, or swim speed by 5ft.
+  - A single template level can increase climb, walk or swim speeds by no more than 15ft.
+- Remove the "ageing" necessity.
+- Enhance a sense (low-light vision, keen-smell, keen-hearing).

+Two template points:
 - Resistance to a C or B Class damage type and one associated (B or C Class) condition.
   - A template may grant only 1 damage resistance or immunity per template level.
-- Advantage on saves vs two B or C class conditions.
-  - A template may grant only 2 condition resistances or immunities per template level.
-- A permanent +2 bonus to a single skill, OR 2 proficiencies.
+- A permanent +2 bonus to a single skill.
   - The template bonus to skills NEVER stack.
 - A 30ft climb speed or a 40ft swim speed.
-- A permanent +2 to a single stat, or +1 to two separate stats.
-  - A template may only grant +2 to the same stat ONCE per template level.
-- Speed increase to climb, walk, or swim speed by 5ft.
-Increase fly speed by 10ft.
+- Increase fly speed by 10ft.
 Increase cosmic speed by 20ft.
+  - A single template level can increase fly or consmic speed by no more than 20ft or 40ft respectively.
 - A passive or active (C class) ability with no prerequisites (eg water breathing).
+- Enhance a sense (heat-sense, keen-sight).
+- Remove the "sleep" necessity.

+Three template points:
+- Advantage on saves vs one A or S class conditions.
+  - A template may grant only 2 condition resistances or immunities per template level.
+- A passive or active (B class) ability with no prerequisites.
-- Remove a necessity (age, sleep).
+- Remove a necessity (drink or eat).

-Two template points can gain:
+Four template points:
 - Resistance to an A or S class damage type and one associated (B or C Class) condition.
   - A template may grant only 1 damage resistance or immunity per template level.
-- Advantage on saves vs one A or S class conditions.
-  - A template may grant only 2 condition resistances or immunities per template level.
 - Immunity to a single B or C Class condition.
   - A template may grant only 2 condition resistances or immunities per template level.
-- A passive or active (B class) ability with no prerequisites.
 - A 5ft dig speed or a 60ft (average) fly speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.
 - Improve fly speed by a level (average -> good, good -> perfect).
 - A passive or active (B class) ability with no prerequisites.

+Five Template points:
-- Remove a necessity (drink or eat).
+- Remove a necessity (breathe).

-Three template points can gain:
+- Immunity to a single A Class condition.
+  - A template may grant only 2 condition resistances or immunities per template level.

+Six Template points:
 - Immunity to an A class damage type and one associated condition.
   - A template may grant only 1 damage resistance or immunity per template level.
-- Immunity to a single A or S Class condition (this does more harm than good sometimes).
-  - A template may grant only 2 condition resistances or immunities per template level.
-- A passive or active (A class) ability with no prerequisites.
 - A blink speed (30ft).
   - Template must be at least level 2 to have a blink speed.
 - A cosmic speed (100ft).
   - A template must be at least level 5 to have a cosmic speed.
+- Immunity to a single S Class condition (this does more harm than good sometimes).
+  - A template may grant only 2 condition resistances or immunities per template level.
 - A passive or active (A class) ability with no prerequisites.

-- Remove a necessity (breathe).
+Eight Template points:
+- Immunity to an S class damage type and one associated condition.
+  - A template may grant only 1 damage resistance or immunity per template level.

-In addition you can gain an extra point for each:
+In addition you can gain points for each:
 - Vulnerability.
+(2)
 - Special Restriction (eg. Cannot cross flowing water).
+(2)

 ### Example Template

-#### Human (level-0 template = 4 points)
+#### Human (level-0 template = 8 points)

 Human represents the human race.
 The human race is the base.
 Humans have no special senses, resistances, movement modalities or spooky abilities.
 To compensate this, they adapt quickly to new environments, and learn appropriate skills quickly as soon as they are old enough to walk.
 Humans have a lifespan that does not exceed a century, reach a breeding age in their teens and can produce up to two dozen offspring in their lifetime.
 - **Size**: Medium (Height: ~5'8", Weight: ~140lb)